The University of Hawai‘i System

-University of Hawai'i at Manoa (UH Manoa) is a research university of international standing.
-It creates, refines, disseminates, and perpetuates human knowledge; offers a comprehensive array of undergraduate, graduate, and professional degrees through the doctoral level, including law and medicine; carries out advanced research; and extends services to the community.
+The University of Hawai‘i at Manoa (UH Manoa) is a research university of international standing.
+It creates, refines, disseminates, and perpetuates human knowledge; it offers a comprehensive array of undergraduate, graduate, and professional degrees through the doctoral level, including law and medicine; it carries out advanced research; and it extends services to the community.
 Students have special opportunities for Asian, Pacific, and Hawaiian educational experiences and involvement in research activities, service learning, and co-curricular activities.

 UH Manoa has widely recognized strengths in tropical agriculture, tropical medicine, oceanography, astronomy, electrical engineering, volcanology, evolutionary biology, comparative philosophy, comparative religion, Hawaiian studies, Asian studies, Pacific Islands studies, and Asian and Pacific region public health.
 UH Manoa offers instruction in more languages than any U.S. institution outside the Department of State.

-The main UH campus located in Manoa valley on the island of O'ahu began in 1907 as a land-grant college of agriculture and mechanic arts.
-With the addition of a College of Arts and Sciences in 1920, the college became the University of Hawai'i.
+The main UH campus located in Manoa Valley on the island of O‘ahu, began in 1907 as a land-grant college of agriculture and mechanic arts.
+With the addition of a College of Arts and Sciences in 1920, the college became the University of Hawai‘i.
 In 1972, it became UH Manoa to distinguish it from the other units in the growing UH system.

 The beauty of Manoa valley serves as a backdrop for a unique yet inviting campus.
-Wander through the campus and find an authentic Japanese tea house and garden located on East-West Center grounds, a studies center that is a replica of a Korean king's throne hall, and a Hawaiian taro patch.
-Other structures include the Pacific Ocean Science and Technology building on campus and a privately donated marine biology facility on Coconut Island.
+Wander through the campus and find an authentic Japanese tea house and garden actually located on East-West Center grounds, a studies center that is a replica of a Korean king’s throne hall, and a Hawaiian taro patch.
+New structures include the striking Pacific Ocean Science and Technology building on campus and a privately donated marine biology facility on Coconut Island.